Module 6 – Moving Averages

 Now to try and make the average line more relevant to the current price, traders have put together other ways of calculating the ‘average’.
 These are not so much averages as data manipulation based on a set of prices, but that’s what they’re called.
 The next most commonly used average is the exponential moving average (EMA), explained in the next section, and you can also find the triangular moving average, which applies more significance or weight to prices in the middle of the time period; the variable moving average, which changes the price weighting based on price volatility; and the weighted moving average, which applies more weight to the nearer prices.
 These and others have all been devised to overcome perceived limitations, particularly to try and reduce the lag effect.

-Moving averages are relatively simple to understand and straightforward to use since most charting software packages will include them as standard.
+Moving averages are a tool that even seasoned investors opt to include because despite their simplicity, they are a good way of tracking where the market has been.
+It also shows its overall direction and by comparing the current closing price to the average, it is possible to get an idea of where things may be heading.
+Most charting software packages will include moving averages as standard.
 The main limitation is that they are lagging indicators and thereby require careful handling if you are actually going to make any money out of them.

 Join the discussion